PierreCharles/IReZurection/README.md

 **IReZurection**
 ===================

-ReZurection is a 2D shoot-them-up game writted in JavaScript using Phaser.
+ReZurection is a 2D shoot-them-up game writted in JavaScript combining by the Phaser Framework with Ionic & AngularJS

 The context of the game is set in a fantasy world populated by zombies and the player or players where they are the only remaining humans.